 To get to the top of the Acropolis (where the Propylaia, Pantheon, and Erechtheoin are), you need to walk about twenty minutes uphill.
 While the walk is not difficult, it’s not the place to wear your stilettos!

-There is an elevator for people with mobility concerns, however, check ahead to make sure it’s working as it is often out of service.
+There is an elevator for people with mobility concerns, check ahead to make sure it’s working as it’s often out of service.

 Trying to do it alone